Draw Period

 Practical Example

-A homeowner opens a HELOC and borrows part of the approved amount now, knowing more can be drawn later if needed.
+A homeowner opens a HELOC, draws part of the line for an immediate project, and leaves the remaining credit available for later repairs.
 That flexible borrowing phase is the draw period.

 How It Differs From Nearby Terms